Azer0s/foobar/README.md

-## My attempts at the Google foobar code-challenge
+## My attempts at the Google foobar coding challenge

 ### Level 1: